kgururaj/GenomicsDB_wiki/Java-interface-for-importing-VCF-CSV-files-into-TileDB-GenomicsDB.md

 * None of the MPI functionality described below will work.

 ## Loading data into multiple TileDB partitions using the Java interface
-We use the TestGenomicsDB class as the driver in our examples.G
+We use the TestGenomicsDB class as the driver in our examples.
 ### Using MPI
 For more information on how to use MPI in the context of GenomicsDB, see [[this page|MPI-with-GenomicsDB]] first.